Everything starts with a story. Not all of them are good ones.

 • Do OTHER things

+The not good stories are worse than the flat-out bad ones.
+At least bad stories give us something to talk about.
 Stories, not the good ones.
 Where do we go wrong?
 Let me count the ways.
 7 of them.

 1. We choose corporate speak over human speak “Your success is our business”